Dimitrije Ljubavić: Reformation: Lutherans and Serbs

 At this time, Dimitrije Ljubavić was the first secretary to the voivode of Wallachia Alexandru Lăpuşneanu and then spent more than three years at the Patriarchate of Constantinople as a deacon supervising the printing of books.
 After having probably become acquainted in Transylvania with Peter Petrovics, one of Temesvar's most influential magnates and a fervent supporter of the Reformation, he left for northern Hungary, where in Eperjes (Presov, Slovakia) he visits the governor of the city, Sigismund Tordai-Gelous (1518-1569).
-There, armed with a letter of introduction from Tordai-Gelous, Ljubavić leaves Presov in May 1559 for Wittenberg, where he met David Chytraeus and his teacher Philip Melanchthon and become familiar with the Augsburg Confession in a Greek version.
-Melanchthon drafted a letter for Patriarch Joasaph II of Constantinople which Dimitrije translated into Greek which read as follows: "I send you a Greek Version of the 'Augsburg Confession', which was published without my advice.
+There, armed with a letter of introduction from Tordai-Gelous, Ljubavić leaves Presov in May 1559 for Wittenberg, where he met David Chytraeus and his teacher Philip Melanchthon and became familiar with the Augsburg Confession in a Greek version.
+Melanchthon drafted a letter for Patriarch Joasaph II of Constantinople, which Dimitrije translated into Greek, which read as follows: "I send you a Greek Version of the 'Augsburg Confession', which was published without my advice.
 However, I approve the style and have sent it to Constantinople by a man of learning, a dean of that city, who has been our guest during the whole summer.
 He relates that there were many churches in Asia, in Thrace and the neighboring countries but they have been gradually diminished by oppression and bondage...."
 The learned Orthodox Serb cleric, who was called Ućeni Srb, Dimitrije Serb (The learned Serb, Demetrius Serb), carried Melanchthon's letter to the Ecumenical Patriarch of Constantinople calling for a Lutheran-Orthodox "unity of all true Christian communities."
 There was no response from the Patriarch whatsoever.
-Dimitrije wrote to Melanchthon giving him an account of his journey to Constantinople dated 15 October 1559.
+Dimitrije wrote to Melanchthon, giving him an account of his journey to Constantinople dated 15 October 1559.
 For a short time, Dimitrije was able to work on this plan when a friend from the past, Iacob Heraclid, suddenly became ruler of Moldavia.
 Heraclid, while in exile in Germany, was won over by Melanchthon to the Reformation.
 The Reformation had a significant impact on Brasov.
 During the 16th century, Brasov was divided between Hungary and Turkey.
 As a result of the ambiguous political situation and the territorial division of the peninsula, the Reformation came here from three different directions: Venice, which was for a short while particularly favorable toward Reformation ideas; Wittenberg, where especially German merchants were very active; and from Carniola.
 Several Serbian printers remained loyal to the Serbian Orthodox Church, but they collaborated with the Lutherans and Calvinists to produce more books (with the advent of the printing press).
 That collaboration contributed to the spreading of the Reformation in Romania, Hungary, and Austria.
 Dimitrije Ljubavić, therefore, took part in assisting the Protestants to print catechisms in the Romanian and Serbian languages.